‘Swing Time’, Part One, Chapter 2

 DOCTOR

-I should have looked where I’m going.
+I should have looked where I was going.
 I seem to be lost.

 MIDSHIPMAN